This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 With a little bit of muscle, the L-shape came together and fit snugly in its new home.
 For a house that doesn’t have many perfect angles, they did a damn good job of getting it to fit!

-A few tips about using a palm router:
+How to Smooth Countertop Edges with a Router – tips about using a palm router:

 - Having a second set of hands was helpful (for putting even more weight on the top), but not a deal-breaker for using this tool well.
 The key is keeping the tool perfectly flat against the surface during your entire cut along the wood.
 Since one side hangs off if you’re routing an edge like a countertop, you just have to get used to putting your weight on the side that will slide against the wood.